tensorfreitas/Siamese-Networks-for-One-Shot-Learning/README.md

 - In the paper it is said that the momentum evolves linearly along epochs, but no details about this are present.
 Therefore I introduced a _momentum_slope_ parameter that controls how the momentum evolves across the epochs.
 - In the paper the learning rate decays 1% each epoch, while in this implementation it decays 1% each 500 iterations.
 - The hyperparameter optimization does not include the Siamese network architecture tuning.
 Since the paper already describes the best architecture, I decided to reduce the hyperparameter space search to just the other parameters.
+- The weight initialization is not the described by the authors, since I found them to not have high influence on the final results.
+Therefore, in this implementation the default glorot uniform initialization is used.

 ### Code Details